 William Kent Krueger

-Raised in the Cascade Mountains of Oregon, William Kent Krueger briefly attended Stanford University—before being kicked out for radical activities.
-After that, he logged timber, worked construction, tried his hand at free-lance journalism, and eventually ended up researching child development at the University of Minnesota.
+Raised in the Cascade Mountains of Oregon, William Kent Krueger briefly attended Stanford University--before being kicked out for radical activities.
+After that, he logged timber, worked construction, tried his hand at freelance journalism, and eventually ended up researching child development at the University of Minnesota.
 He currently makes his living as a full-time author.
-He's been married for over 35 years to a marvelous woman who is an attorney.
+He's been married for over 40 years to a marvelous woman who is an attorney.
 He makes his home in St. Paul, a city he dearly loves.
 Krueger writes a mystery series set in the north woods of Minnesota.
-His protagonist is Cork O'Connor, the former sheriff of Tamarack County and a man of mixed heritage—part Irish and part Ojibwe.
-His work has received a number of awards, including the Minnesota Book Award, the Loft-McKnight Fiction Award, the Anthony Award, the Barry Award, and the Friends of American Writers Prize.
-Northwest Angle (2011) and Trickster's Point (2012) were New York Times bestsellers.
-A stand-alone novel, Ordinary Grace, will be released in March 2013.
-The thirteenth book in the Cork O'Connor series, Tamarack County, is scheduled for release in August 2013.
+His protagonist is Cork O'Connor, the former sheriff of Tamarack County and a man of mixed heritage--part Irish and part Ojibwe.
+His work has received a number of awards, including the Minnesota Book Award, the Loft-McKnight Fiction Award, the Anthony Award, the Barry Award, the Dilys Award, and the Friends of American Writers Prize.
+His last five novels were all New York Times bestsellers.
+"Ordinary Grace," his stand-alone novel published in 2013, received the Edgar Award, given by the Mystery Writers of America in recognition for the best novel published in that year.
+"Manitou Canyon," number fifteen in his Cork O'Connor series, will be released in September 2016.
+Visit his website at www.williamkentkrueger.com.